adrian-cucuet/project2-budgetly/README.md

 As a first-time user:

-- I want to understand what meditation is.
-- I want to know what are the benefits of meditation.
-- I want to find specific meditations for my problems.
+- I want to have an easy way to control my budget and keep track of my balance.
-- I want to learn how to meditate.
+- I want to have a To Do list from where to control what tasks to focus on and delete the tasks I've done.

 As a returning user:

-- I want to use meditation techniques.
+- I want to have easy access to both of them from a mobile phone and control my budget and tasks from anywhere.
-- I want to connect with other people facing the same problems.
-(Social Media Links)
+- I want to keep a daily to do list with things I need to focus on and check them throughout the day.

 ### Wireframes

-For the wireframes, I used [Balsamiq](https://balsamiq.com/).
-From left to right we have Home Page Desktop and Meditation Desktop Page, Home Page Tablet and Meditation Tablet Page, and Home Page Mobile and Meditation Mobile Page.
+For the wireframes, I used [Figma](https://www.figma.com/).
+From left to right we have Side Bar Closed and Expanded; Budget Section Desktop Page; To Do Section Desktop Page; Budget Section Mobile Page; To Do Section Mobile Page.

 ![Wifeframes](https://github.com/adrian-cucuet/project1/blob/main/assets/images/wireframes.png)